 Baby Loves Sleep

-Toasty from top to toe, award-winning and hip-friendly Baby Love Sleepy Hugs sacks come fitted with full-body zips as well as a zip along the bottom for easy night time changes.
-As bub grows, the ‘Hands In and Out’ style allows babes to self-soothe as they settle to sleep.
+Toasty from top to toe, award-winning and hip-friendly Baby Love Sleepy Hugs sacks come fitted with full-body zips as well as a zip along the bottom for easy nighttime changes.
+Plus, as bub grows, the ‘Hands In and Out’ style allows babes to self-soothe as they settle to sleep.

 Made in Australia with 100% superfine Merino wool, Merineo’s breathable bags help to regulate bub’s body temperature throughout the night.
 In three contemporary shades, they come with underarm press studs that can be adjusted as baby grows.

 Made with 100% organic cotton, these sleep bags come with or without sleeves in a range of TOG weights, from lightweight 0.5 up to 3.0 for winter.
-Each bag is fitted with a full-length zip with safety folds and comes in three sizes.
+Each bag has a full-length zip with safety folds and comes in three sizes.

 Award-winning Woolbabe sleeping sacks combine classic styles with temperature-regulating fabric to give bubs the best chance at sleeping soundly.
 Styles include the versatile ‘3 Seasons’ for all-year comfort and the Merino-filled ‘Duvet’ with a quilt-like weight.

 The award-winning Bubbaroo Joey Swag keeps bubs covered all night long without the need for blankets.
-In four sizes, they have two-way zippers and are made of breathable natural fibres with organic cotton sateen lining.
+Made from breathable natural fibres with organic cotton sateen lining, these bags come in 4 sizes and have two-way zippers.
 Heavier TOGs feature Australian wool padding.

 Love To Dream

-Like a wearable blanket, this winter-weight Love to Dream sleep suit comes with fitted sleeves and is made with organic cotton and Merino wool for the ultimate in warmth.
+Like a wearable blanket, this winter-weight Love to Dream sleepsuit comes with fitted sleeves and is made with organic cotton and Merino wool for the ultimate warmth.
 There’s a handy twin-zipper for fuss-free nappy changes and plenty of stretch for frisky legs.